Inductive charging: Electronic devices

 Many manufacturers of smartphones have started adding this technology into their devices, the majority adopting the Qi wireless charging standard.
 Major manufacturers such as Apple and Samsung produce many models of their phones in high volume with Qi capabilities.
 The popularity of the Qi standard has driven other manufacturers to adopt this as their own standard.
 Smartphones have become the driving force of this technology entering consumers’ homes, where many household technologies have been developed to utilize this technology.

 Samsung and other companies have begun exploring the idea of "surface charging", building an inductive charging station into an entire surface such as a desk or table.
 Contrarily, Apple and Anker are pushing a dock-based charging platform.
 This includes charging pads and disks that have a much smaller footprint.
 These are geared for consumers who wish to have smaller chargers that would be located in common areas and blend in with the current décor of their home.
 Due to the adoption of the Qi standard of wireless charging, any of these chargers will work with any phone as long as it is Qi capable.

-Another development is reverse wireless charging, which allows a mobile phone to wirelessly discharge its own battery into another device.
+Some battery-powered devices offer what is termed reverse charging or bidirectional charging: allowing a charged device to charge the battery of another device.
+This can be achieved either over a cable connection, or inductively (reverse wireless charging).